DivyaBansal/DivyaBansal/README.md

 7. Docker, AWS (S3, EC2, Sagemaker), Airflow, Jenkins (Basic): Fundamental understanding and personal project experience with these tools
 8. Git, SVN, Autosys/cron, JIRA, Confluence, MS Office (Advanced): Used them extensively in professional and university projects

-After delaying it for many years, from now on I pledge to revise and showcase my abilities through this profile and also contribute to some open source projects.
-> I will keep spamming the internet until an employer finds me worthy of an interesting full-time position

 📫 divyabansal266@gmail.com